Using Replit Agent? Learn how to add a configured Postgres database to your apps with a single prompt

 This issue will be addressed in an upcoming release.

-By default, Neon's Autosuspend feature suspends a compute after 300 seconds (5 minutes) of inactivity.
-In a logical replication setup, Neon does not autosuspend a compute that has an active connection from a logical replication subscriber.
+Neon's Scale to Zero feature suspends a compute after 300 seconds (5 minutes) of inactivity.
+In a logical replication setup, Neon does not scale to zero a compute that has an active connection from a logical replication subscriber.
 In other words, a compute with an active subscriber remains active at all times.
 Neon determines if there are active connections from a logical replication subscriber by checking for walsender processes on the Neon Postgres instance using the following query:

 SELECT *